 The Gossamer Gear The Two stays true to its roots by incorporating a standard triangular V-shaped design.
 While this does mean that you might have to spend time and effort setting it up, it has its benefits too.
 You get a solid, well-built tent ready to tackle anything thrown at it.
 It has excellent storage, excellent ventilation, and above all, a very reliable design.

 There isn’t much that can be said for other tents that are in the same category as the Gossamer Gear II.
 It’s a tried, tested and true tent that doesn’t fail you.

 Big Agnes Tiger Wall UL2 (2 to 3 Person Ultralight Tent)

 Big Agnes is no stranger to making high-quality tents that stand the test of time.
 Their line of ultralight tents is some of the most popular and in-demand products out there.
-The Tiger Wall UL2 is one of the company’s bestselling products and it’s not really hard to see why.
+The Tiger Wall UL2 is one of the company’s bestselling products, and it’s not really hard to see why.

 Built from the coattails of the Big Agnes Copper Spur and the Fly Creek design, the Tiger Wall UL2 takes it all to another level.
-It combines all the good elements from both these models and elevates it further.
+It combines all the functional elements from both these models and elevates it further.
 The Big Agnes takes the stylish appearance of the Copper Spur but reducing the weight of the tent at the same time.
 It borrows the intricate pole structure of the Fly Creek but manages to squeeze in more interior space than you could ever get.

 - Minimum trail weight: 2lb 3oz